ut-ims-robotics/youbot_ux/README.md

 WantedBy=multi-user.target
 ```

+Then save and close the file.

-Now run "systemctl daemon-reload"
+Now, run "systemctl daemon-reload".

-You can start the service with "systemctl start youbot_boot" and enable the service to start on boot with "systemctl enable youbot_boot"
+You can start the service with the command "systemctl start youbot_boot" and enable the service to start on boot with "systemctl enable youbot_boot".

-For future development, "sudo su" and then "systemctl disable youbot_boot" so it would no longer be launched on system boot
+To stop the service from launching on system boot, use the command "systemctl disable youbot_boot".

 ## Using the robot
 ### Startup
 Unless the robot is intended to be moving, the robot should be powered from the 24V external power supply, which connects to the top side of the youBot's base.
 Otherwise, the battery of the device should be connected to the side of the robot's base.
 The battery should never be connected if the robot is not intended to be used.
 The battery is charged if both the battery and the external power supply are connected to the robot.

 Before starting up the on-board computer, turn on the youBot's motors, including the manipulator's motors.
-Otherwise, if youBot's driver is started up with the previously set up service after the OS has booted, the youBot's driver won't detect the robot's base's and manipulator's motors. <br/>
+Otherwise, if youBot's driver is started up (automatically with the service or manually) after the OS has booted, the youBot's driver won't detect the robot's base's and manipulator's joints (requiring the driver (and other nodes) to be restarted). <br/>

 **Turning off the motors of the manipulators will cause the manipulator to collapse**

 After running the youbot_ux launcher.launch file or after it has automatically been started by the service, turn on your DualShock 4 controller.
 You can do so by pressing the PS button (button in the middle of 2 analog sticks), after which a blue LED light should start blinking.
-When it is connected and everything works correctly, the LED should be solid blue.
+When it is connected, the LED should be solid blue.

 ### Using the robot

 When initially starting the youbot_ux package with the launcher, the robot will be in "safe mode" with blue light being indicated on the controller.<br/>
-Next,  button configurations and indications of all the regimes will be shown:
+Next, button configurations and indications of all the regimes will be shown in the order they can be selected:

 #### Safe mode
 Safe mode LED indication: Blue <br/>